 - Event booths.
 Getting a booth or a table at conventions and other events is a great way to market your book.
 Choose the right event, and you’ll get access to all sorts of eager buyers.
 To get a table or booth, you have to pay.
 That’s overhead!

 - Copies of your book.
-Want to give books away or sell them in person?
+Want to give books away or sell them in person for cash or credit via Square?
 You’ve got to buy them first.
 This is considered overhead.
 Planning to ship books to someone?
 More overhead.

 - Marketing.
 This overhead expense comes in many forms.
 Your marketing may only require your time.
 Or it may take money, free books, etc. In fact, the overhead of marketing is too big a topic to fit inside a tiny bullet point.
 So let’s expand on it.